aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 - [**📝 Meaningful commits**](#meaningful-commits): Make commits meaningful and well-separated.
 Use your IDE to stage specific and related changes together, keeping things focused.
 Write concise commit messages (and also MR titles).
 If you can't make your commit message (or the MR title) concise, it **may** be a sign your Commit (or the MR) is doing more than one thing and could be broken into separate ones.
 - [**📋 Write a description for the MR**](#description-for-the-mr): Use the description field for technical details or clarifications.
 And remember it is only for the reviewers of the MR, not the whole team or other developers who need to read the codebase.
 Include screenshots when needed (for UI changes).
 Include a link to the task if you're using an issue-tracking system.
 - [**🗨️ Comments**](#comments): Don't resolve comments if you're not the author of them.
 If you address one, reply to it (including a commit link if applicable) so the author of the comment double-checks and resolves it if needed.
-- [**🎯 Final Words**](#conclusion): All these stuff matter because it helps us ship better software by making reviews more effective.
-And each team needs to have their own version of a good MR.
+- [**🎯 Final Words**](#conclusion): All these stuff matter because they help us ship better software by making reviews more effective.
+Each team needs to have their version of metrics for a good MR.

 ## 🔍 Minimize the diff {#minimize-the-diff}